ZaSarra/deepcraft-studio-accelerators/GunshotDetection/README.md

 Gunshot, Distant, A.wav by InspectorJ -- https://freesound.org/s/417345/ -- License: Attribution 4.0

+Other sounds may also be used as can be seen from our master attribution list here https://github.com/Infineon/deepcraft-studio-accelerators/blob/main/AttributionLists/Freesound_Attribution_List.csv

 ## Getting Started

 Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.